yang-su2000/yang-su2000/README.md

 ### Welcome to Yang's GitHub

 Hi there!
-I am the leading explorer in agentic mid-training and long-horizon agent rl at [Qwen Team](https://qwenlm.github.io/).
+I am a leading explorer in long-horizon agent rl and agentic mid-training at [Qwen Team](https://qwenlm.github.io/).

 Some topics I am interested in include
 - code and agent rl (multi-agent training)